-If your heart stops, do you want doctors to try body tissues?
+If your heart stops beating, do you want doctors to try to start it again?

 If you cannot breathe on your own, do you want a breathing machine to do it for you?

 If your kidneys no longer work, do you want dialysis?
-(This is a mechanical process that filters waste from the blood.)
+Dialysis is a mechanical process that filters waste from your blood.

 If you cannot eat or drink, do you want to get food and liquid through a tube?